mattvenn/multi_project_tools/README.md

 [projects.yaml](projects.yaml) contains a list of projects and system wide config.

-Some tests now require a recent OpenLANE (tested with v0.9).
+Some tests now require a recent OpenLANE (tested with v0.9). #TODO make a note why

 ## Test everything